Scavenger to dog lady: Meet Pratima Devi, who feeds 400 dogs a day

 Early age marriage followed with marital abuse, hence, she ran away from her village Nandigram in West Bengal to make a life for herself in New Delhi.
 Apparently, she found the company of some fury friends much more endearing and comforting than the company of fellow human beings.
 Gradually, the dogs became her family.

-The story of 'Dog Lady or Dog Kutto Wali Amma', the stray dog saviour, has reached far and wide.
+The story of 'Dog Lady or Kutto Wali Amma', the stray dog saviour, has reached far and wide.
 A lot of dog lovers visited her and offered her help.
 Amma allows the people who visit her to adopt puppies, and in this manner, several disabled canines have also found good homes.

 Bizarre!
 Septuagenarian's tongue threat to life after it turned black